 3. Powerful Antioxidant

 Guava has many powerful antioxidants that benefit the body in many ways.
-The principal one is as an anticancer agent.
-This is because antioxidants protect our cells from damage caused by free radicals.
-Studies have shown that both guava leaf extract and guava leaf oil have shown to be effective against cancer and at killing cancer cells.
-(4, 5)
+In-vitro (test tube) studies have shown that both guava leaf extract and guava leaf oil have anti-cancer properties.
+(4, 5) More studies are needed to evaluate the potential effectiveness in people.

 Read More: Why You Should Never Buy Precut Fruit